mother-of-all-self-hosting/ansible-role-duplicati/docs/configuring-duplicati.md

 # Setting up Duplicati

-This is an [Ansible](https://www.ansible.com/) role which installs [Duplicati](https://duplicati.com/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [Duplicati](https://duplicati.com) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-Duplicati is a free and open-source collaborative wiki and documentation software, designed for seamless real-time collaboration.
-It can be used to manage a wiki, a knowledge base, project documentation, etc. It has various functions such as granular permissions management system, page history to track changes of articles, etc. It also supports diagramming tools like Draw.io, Excalidraw and Mermaid.
+Duplicati is a backup software that securely stores encrypted, incremental, compressed backups on local storage, cloud storage services and remote file servers.
+It works with standard protocols like FTP, SSH, WebDAV as well as popular services like Microsoft OneDrive, Amazon S3 (compatible) Object Storage, Google Drive, box.com, Mega, B2, and many others.

-See the project's [documentation](https://duplicati.com/docs/) to learn what Duplicati does and why it might be useful to you.
+See the project's [documentation](https://docs.duplicati.com) to learn what Duplicati does and why it might be useful to you.

-## Prerequisites

-To run a Duplicati instance it is necessary to prepare a [Postgres](https://redis.io/) database server and [Redis](https://redis.io/) server for managing a metadata database.

-If you are looking for Ansible roles for them, you can check out [ansible-role-postgres](https://github.com/mother-of-all-self-hosting/ansible-role-postgres) and [ansible-role-redis](https://github.com/mother-of-all-self-hosting/ansible-role-redis), both of which are maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.
-The roles for [KeyDB](https://keydb.dev/) ([ansible-role-keydb](https://github.com/mother-of-all-self-hosting/ansible-role-keydb)) and [Valkey](https://valkey.io/) ([ansible-role-valkey](https://github.com/mother-of-all-self-hosting/ansible-role-valkey)) are available as well.
+>[!NOTE]
+> As the Duplicati instance runs as the Docker container, it is necessary to mount the directory which includes files to back up on the host machine.
+Note that it is not able for the container to access files **outside of the mounted directory**.
+>
+> If you wish to manage a backup of directories on the machine without such restriction, you might probably want to consider to install Duplicati directly on the host machine.
+See [this page on the official documentation](https://docs.duplicati.com/getting-started/installation) for details.

 ## Adjusting the playbook configuration